mchl-mccrthy/downscaling/README.md

 ## Referencing this toolbox
 This toolbox can be referenced e.g., in APA format as follows.

 McCarthy, M. (2025).
-A MATLAB toolbox for statistical downscaling of climate reanalysis data (Version).
+A MATLAB toolbox for statistical downscaling of climate reanalysis data (Version 1.0.0).
 GitHub. [https://github.com/mchl-mccrthy/downscaling](https://github.com/mchl-mccrthy/downscaling)

 ## Third-party dependencies
 This toolbox includes third-party dependencies that are licensed under different terms as follows.
 Please comply with these licenses as discussed [here](/THIRD_PARTY_LICENSES).